Theophilusehimegbe/Retail-Intelligence/README.md

 **September to December**

 The story of the year is written in Q4.
 Revenue surged sharply, peaking near December, with monthly revenue almost tripling compared to early months.
-This spike reflects holiday-driven demand.
 Customers spent more frequently, pushing average order size to 278.75 units per sale (+25.6% YoY).
 However, average order value grew only marginally, suggesting buyers are increasing volume, not price-point.

 **Customer Concentration**